adarshgumashta/Awesome-Android-Interview/Android相关/Android高级面试题.md

 The ServiceManager in the figure is responsible for registering the Binder Server into a container.

-    Some people compare ServiceManager to a telephone office and store the landline phone number of each home.
+    Some people compare ServiceManager to a telephone office and store the landline phone number of each home .
 It is still quite appropriate.
 Zhang San called Li Si, dialed the telephone number, and then transferred to the telephone office.
 The operator of the telephone office checked the address of the telephone number.
     Because Li Si’s telephone number was registered with the telephone office before, it can be dialed.
 If you do not register, you will be prompted that the number does not exist.

     In contrast to the Android Binder mechanism, against the above picture, Zhang San is the Binder Client, Li Si is the Binder Server, and the telephone office is the ServiceManager.
 The operator of the telephone office has done a lot of things in this process, corresponding to the Binder driver in the figure.

 3).
 Next, let's look at the process of Binder communication, or take a picture from the Tianwei blog: